gitpod-io/gitpod-docs/src/00_Introduction.md

 The IDE is open-source and based on [Eclipse Theia](50_IDE.md).
 Theia is highly extensible and builds upon mature technologies such as TypeScript, VS Code, Webpack, and Node.js.

 This site provides all the details on how to use Gitpod and Theia.
+If you have questions or want discuss something, please join the [Gitpod community on Spectrum](https://spectrum.chat/gitpod).